saldel/Raspberry-Pi-Translation-Guide/Tools/Task Manager.md

 ![screenshot](images/Task_Manager_translation_link.png)

+Follow the steps in [this document](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Files%20in%20Crowdin.md) to translate the files in Crowdin.

 Note: If you access Crowdin via the **Link for Translation** you will be assigned the role of **translator** permanently and won't be able to proofread a project even if you use the **Link for Review** (see below).
 If for some reason you need to access the project you translated in a proofreading mode, you will need to leave the project (see screenshot below) and join again via the **Link for Review**.

 ![screenshot](images/crowdin-leave-project.png)